 According to the internet, water mains pressure around 30 – 80psi.
 It varies quite a bit.

-As a guide concrete’s compressive strength is in the 3000-5000psi range (~25-40MPa).
+As a guide concrete’s compressive strength is in the 3000-5000psi range (25-40MPa).
 My sensor goes beyond that.
 That is a lot, and not without its issues, such as how on earth does one test it?

-I would have to go down to the depth of the USS Indianapolis wreckage in the Pacific ocean (5.5 km down).
+If I wanted to do it with a static head of water, I would have to go down to the depth of the USS Indianapolis wreckage in the Pacific ocean (5.5 km down).
 A third of the depth of the Marianas Trench.
 Incidentally, the trench is not a great distance away from the wreckage: the dark crescent to the east on the map.

 Where did 6000psi come from